Protocols

 cloning.

-Hypotonic lysis and Dounce homogenisation to separate nuclear and cytoplasmic fractions for western
+Hypotonic lysis and Dounce homogenisation for nuclear fractionation — separate nuclear and cytoplasmic

 Mammalian electroporation buffer (homemade recipe)